St Mary's Church, Leyton

 The Parish Church of St Mary with St Edward and St Luke, Leyton, also known as Leyton Parish Church and formerly, St Mary the Virgin, Leyton, is a Church of England parish church in Leyton, East London.
 Although records of the church go back to about 1200, it has been repeatedly rebuilt; the oldest surviving fabric dates to 1658, but a majority of it is from the early 19th century.
 It is a Grade II* listed building.

+The church is in the Evangelical tradition of the Church of England, with clergy appointed by the Simeon Trust.